lucjones20/ES-synth-starter/README.md

 * amplitudeAmp, amplitudeState, currentStepMap: used by recieveTask, scanKeyTask and sampleISR interrupt.
 It was a bit more challanging to protect this but achieved thread safety by using an atomic bool and compare swaps.
 It has two different usege:
     * One with an if(compare and swap) which tries to acces it, if it is not available it just skips it.
     * One with a while(compare and swap) which blocks the thread until available -> important for message recieves
-* queue for outgoing message and incomming message: protected by CAN_TX_Semaphore as detailed in the lab tutorials
+* queue for outgoing message and incomming message, which are memory safe by definition
 * Knob and menu parameters: many parameters from these classes can be accessed from multiple threads at any time ensured by using atomic variables with atomic operations.

 &nbsp;